wyleyr/hankel1867tr/TranslatorsNotes.md

   that every sign must *designate* something.

 <i lang="de">verknüpfen; Verknüpfung</i>
-: conjoin, combine; conjunction, operation.
+: conjoin, combine; conjunction, combination, operation.
 Hankel thinks of arithmetical operations like addition as *conjoining* or *putting together* two numbers.
 Thus $1 + 2$ is a conjunction of $1$ and $2$, in which the operation $+$ combines these two numbers into one.
 The